How Much Money to Keep in Your Savings Account

-Even if the incomes in these two extreme scenarios are identical, the latter person would need to have more cash sitting in a savings account to adequately protect themselves since liquidity shocks are more likely.
+Even if the incomes in these two extreme scenarios are identical, the latter person would need to have more cash sitting in a savings account for adequate protection since liquidity shocks are more likely.

-Another alternative is to follow what I call the Berkshire Hathaway business model.
+Another alternative is to follow what might be called the Berkshire Hathaway business model.
 Over the course of many years, you can greatly reduce your risk by adding new streams of income.
 Whether you're an attorney who owns a chain of ice cream shops or a geology professor who has built a portfolio of master limited partnerships gushing oil, natural gas, and pipeline profits into your checking account, the more diverse your cash flow, the less you have to rely on a single activity or operation to keep the lights on and food in the pantry.

 Calculate Your Fixed Expenses